 If you want to give your fiberglass shower a new look, or just don’t want to go through the hassle of completely replacing it, you can paint your shower stall!
 It will make it feel like a brand new shower and you can save money while doing it.
 However, there are specific steps you’ll need to follow if you want to paint your shower stall.

-So, how do you paint your fiberglass shower stall?
-Yes!
+So, can you paint a shower stall??
+Yes, you can paint your fiberglass shower stall.
+You’ll also need enamel paint and paint primer.
 You’ll need 100, 220, and 300-grit sandpaper to sand down your fiberglass at different stages of the process.
-You’ll also need enamel paint and paint primer.
-Plus tape and plastic to protect other parts of your shower.
+You’ll want to use tape and plastic to protect other parts of your shower.
 Lastly, you’ll need acetone and a rag to wash the shower of sand dust.

 So, now you have a basic knowledge of what you’ll need to complete the process.
 We’ll discuss the exact steps you’ll need to complete to do it yourself.
 Be sure to consult the steps before trying it on your own!
 It’ll be harder to redo a messed up project than to read all the steps first!

-Be sure to pick up all the materials you’ll need before you start the project.
+Be sure to pick up all the materials you’ll need before you start to paint your fiberglass shower surround.
 It will save you time and prevent multiple trips back to the hardware store or online ordering.
 Given how advanced online markets have become recently, this article will focus on providing ways to buy all your products online rather than in-store.
 But feel free to go to your local store too!